Blog | 28 Jan 2025

 Barbara Byrne Denham

-Senior Economist, Cities & Regions
+Lead Economist, Cities & Regions

 Barbara Byrne Denham

-Senior Economist, Cities & Regions
+Lead Economist, Cities & Regions

 New York, United States

-As a senior economist at Oxford Economics, Barbara brings a seasoned approach to the study of US cities.
+As a Lead economist at Oxford Economics, Barbara brings a seasoned approach to the study of US cities.
 She works in Oxford Economics’ division of Cities and Regions analysis where she leads in writing reports on US metros.
 Prior to joining Oxford Economics, she worked six years for Moody’s Analytics REIS where she did similar work and wrote a number of white papers covering metro-level analyses including the Impact of the Tax and Jobs Act on Commercial Real Estate; Amazon HQ2, a Scoring Analysis; and the Economics of College Towns.
 Barbara’s work is frequently cited by the Wall Street Journal, New York Times, Crains New York Business and numerous other publications.

 Prior to working at Moody’s, Barbara worked more than 20 years at various commercial real estate firms including Jones Lang LaSalle and Eastern Consolidated where she focused on writing market reports and white papers.